≡ Menu

 But…

-Chihuahuas represent a disproportionate percentage of “shelter” animals simply because in “our opinion”, ill informed humans decide to adopt Chihuahuas for all the wrong reasons and have no idea what to do with them 6 to 8 months later when their cute little puppy starts to become an obnoxious, poorly trained adult.
+We here at IndulgeYourPet feel it’s a pretty safe bet to assume that while many folks may know what a Chihuahua looks like, far fewer are aware of what it might be like to own one.
+This is probably why Chihuahuas represent a disproportionate percentage of “shelter” animals simply because, in “our opinion,” ill-informed humans decide to adopt Chihuahuas for all the wrong reasons and have no idea what to do with them 6 to 8 months later when their cute little puppy starts to become an obnoxious, poorly trained adult.

-We here at IndulgeYourPet chose to write this article so that we can go over some of the pros and cons of owning a Chihuahua so that folks can get a better idea if owning a Chihuahua is going to be the right choice for them.
+We here at IndulgeYourPet chose to write this article so that we can go over some of the pros and cons of owning a Chihuahua so that folks can get a better idea of owning a Chihuahua is going to be the right choice for them.

 Chihuahua Fast Facts